Pike County, Pennsylvania: History

 Pike County was named for General Zebulon Pike.
-It was organized on March 26, 1814 from part of Wayne County, Pennsylvania.
+It was organized on March 26, 1814, from part of Wayne County, Pennsylvania.
 Some English settlement in the area had started during the colonial years.

 The longtime original inhabitants were the Lenape Native Americans, known by the English colonists as the Delaware Indians because their territory was along the Delaware River (as named by the colonists), as well as the coastal mid-Atlantic area.
 In 1694, Governor Benjamin Fletcher of the colony of New York sent Captain Arent Schuyler to investigate claims that the French were recruiting Indian allies for use against the English.
 In 1696, governor Fletcher authorized purchases of Indian land near the New York border by a number of citizens of Ulster County; their descendants became the first European settlers of what became Pike County.

 Nicholas Depui was the first to settle in the area, in 1725.
-Thomas Quick moved to the area that would become Milford in 1733.
+Thomas Quick [Sr] moved to the area that would become Milford in 1733.
 Andrew Dingman settled on the Delaware River at the future site of Dingmans Ferry in 1735.
 The early settlers got along well with the Lenape and traded with them.
 As settlement increased and their land practices encroached on Lenape uses, land disputes arose.
 The colonists' infamous Walking Purchase of 1737 swindled the Lenape out of more than half of present-day Pike County.
 As the Lenape realized what had happened, violent conflicts arose between them and the colonists.
+One notorious Indian killer was Tom Quick Jr of Milford, Pennsylvania; after his father Tom Quick Sr was killed by Indians, Tom Quick Jr is purported to have murdered numerous Lenape.

 Early in the nineteenth century, coal was discovered nearby in the area that would become Carbondale.
 This became especially significant as the British restricted export of British coal to the United States after the War of 1812, creating a fuel shortage in rapidly expanding New York City.
 To get the coal to New York, developers proposed a gravity railroad from Carbondale to Honesdale, along with a canal from Honesdale to the Hudson River at Kingston.